The Basins of Attraction of Soft Sphere Packings Are Not Fractal: Box-counting dimension of cuts

 In Fig.~\ref{fig:BoxCounting}$(a)$, we show Gaussian kernel density estimates (KDE) obtained from the histograms of $d_B$ for each method.
 We show that the mode of the distribution is close to unity ($d_B^{mode} \in [1.05;1.15]$) when using CVODE or GD, but is shifted to significantly higher values ($d_B^{mode} \in [1.3; 1.4]$) when using FIRE or L-BFGS.

 To estimate the effects of finite resolution, in Fig.~\ref{fig:BoxCounting}$(b)$, we plot the average box counting dimension $\langle d_B \rangle$ calculated for the $n_B$ largest basins, against $n_B$ (error bars are $95\%$ confidence intervals calculated by bootstrap).
 We show that as smaller basins are included in the average, the estimated fractal dimension decreases significantly for FIRE and L-BFGS, while it essentially plateaus for ODE solvers.
 This is due to the finite resolution of slices: as we include smaller basins, the scale of the pixel size begins to dominate.
 As a result, for optimizers, $d_B$ is underestimated when $n_B$ is large.
 We repeat the same measurement at $\phi = 0.86$, save for GD which becomes prohibitively expensive near jamming.
-The corresponding plots are shown in Fig.~\ref{fig:BoxCounting}$(c)$ and $(d)$ (the slices used for this measurement are shown in SI~\cite{supp}).
+The corresponding plots are shown in Fig.~\ref{fig:BoxCounting}$(c)$ and $(d)$ (the slices used at $\phi = 0.86$ are shown in SM Sec.~3.E~\cite{supp}).
 The average $d_B$ for $n_B = 10$ are reported in Table~\ref{tab:BoxCounting}.

 Altogether, basins look significantly more fractal ($d_B \gtrsim 1.25$) when identified with optimizers rather than ODE solvers ($d_B \approx 1.1$).
 As the jamming point is approached, the fractal dimension estimated with CVODE slices does not change significantly, while it becomes larger for L-BFGS and FIRE.
 Like line measurements, these results suggest that individual basins do not get intrinsically more fractal near jamming---this is just another mirage appearing in optimizer measurements.
 In particular, the analogy proposed in past work between basins of attraction and Apollonian gaskets~\cite{Massen2007} quoted a fractal dimension close to $1.3$, which is close to what optimizers report but significantly larger than the CVODE values.